ElenaXu98/STAT628Module2-BodyFatCalulator/README.md

 # STAT628Module2-BodyFatCalulator
-In this project, we provide a simple but efficient regression model to predict men's body fat percentage.
+In this project, we provide a simple but efficient regression model to predict men's body fat percentage and more details are contained in the four folders.

 # Code
 There are two R code files contained in the code folder: